dawallet/burst-wiki/docs/en/brs-windows-installation.md

 Introduction
 ------------

 This guide is for installing the latest BRS Core wallet from [https://www.burst-coin.org/download-wallet](https://www.burst-coin.org/download-wallet) on Windows PCs.
-If you would like a simpler wallet installation... please download [QBundle](Qbundle.md).
+For a simpler installation it is recommended to use [QBundle](Qbundle.md).

 Installation of BRS only (with MariaDB)
 ---------------------------------------